flapjack/flapjack/README.md

 `flapjack-notifier` => gets results, notifies people if necessary
 `flapjack-stats` => gets stats from beanstalkd tubes (useful for benchmarks + performance analysis)

-You'll want to set up a `recipients.yaml` file so notifications can be sent:
+You'll want to set up a `recipients.yaml` so notifications can be sent:

     - :name: John Doe
       :email: "john@doe.com"